-The following persons may accompany a visa applicant to their interview:
+Attorneys are not permitted to accompany clients into the waiting room or to their interview.
+Only the following persons may accompany a visa applicant to their interview:

-- Interpreter: Applicants may bring ONE interpreter if they do not speak English or French well enough to participate in an interview. - Special Needs Visitors: Applicants may bring ONE person to help if they are elderly, disabled, or a minor child. - Petitioner: If the petitioner is physically present with the applicant at the time of the interview they may accompany the applicant inside the waiting room.
+- Interpreter: Applicants may bring ONE interpreter if they do not speak English well enough to participate in an interview. - Special Needs Visitors: Applicants may bring ONE person to help if they are elderly, disabled, or a minor child.